ngokhoa1202/cs-note/site-reability-engineering/build-tools/java/maven/Dependency Scopes.md

 #maven #dependency-manager #java #spring #spring-boot #quarkus #micronaut #build-lifecycle
-#windows #continuous-delivery #continuous-integration
+#continuous-delivery #continuous-integration #site-realibility-engineering #solid #software-engineering
+#software-architecture
 # Definition
 - Maven dependency scopes define <mark class="hltr-yellow">when and where dependencies are available</mark> during the build lifecycle.
 - Each scope determines:
     - **Compile-time availability** - whether the dependency is available during compilation.
     - **Runtime availability** - whether the dependency is included in the runtime classpath.
     - **Transitive propagation** - whether the dependency is passed to consumers.
     - **Test availability** - whether the dependency is available during testing.
 - Maven provides six dependency scopes: `compile`, `provided`, `runtime`, `test`, `system`, and `import`.
 # Dependency Scope Visibility